kdeldycke/mail-deduplicate/readme.md

 ### Executables

-Standalone executables of `mdedup`'s latest version are available for several platforms and architectures:
+Standalone binaries of `mdedup`'s latest version are available for several platforms and architectures:

 | Platform    | `x86_64`                                                                                                                           |`arm64`                                                                                                                          |
 | ----------- | ---------------------------------------------------------------------------------------------------------------------------------- |-------------------------------------------------------------------------------------------------------------------------------- |